Easy Christmas Entertaining From Provender Brown! November 29, 2019 15:30

 - Pidy mini pastry cases with Venison Salami, Crowdie cream cheese & cranberry sauce.

-- Ready-made bruschetta toasts with good quality Artichoke or Tomato Bruschetta Topping (from a jar)
+- Ready-made crostini toasts with good quality Artichoke or Tomato Bruschetta Topping (from a jar) (V)

 - Peppersweet mini peppers stuffed with soft cheese – buy from the deli counter, drain off the oil and they’re ready to go.
 If you want to be posh, stick them on a cocktail skewer